Spectral Density and Sum Rules for Second-Order Response Functions: Introduction

 \section{Introduction}

 Sum rules for response functions represent some of the few exact results in many-body physics~\cite{kadanoff1963hydrodynamic,kubo1957statistical}.
 They are of profound fundamental importance, and are critical for interpreting spectroscopy experiments where they are used to calibrate the absolute scale of measurements \cite{Dressel2002,PaulMartin1968,Boothroyd2020}.
 The best known sum rule, known as the $f$-sum rule, relates the total electron density in a solid to the absorption probability of light, placing rigorous constraints on optical properties of materials.
 Furthermore, the $f$-sum rule is of practical utility to experimentalists when it comes to extrapolating the frequency dependence of measured response functions~\cite{tanuma1993use}.
 The related conductivity sum rule analogously determines the frequency of plasma oscillations in terms of the frequency-integrated AC susceptibility of a solid.
 Via Kramers-Kronig relations, sum rules also tell us about the large-frequency behavior of response functions~\cite{kadanoff1963hydrodynamic,forster1975hydrodynamic,bradlyn2012kubo}.
+These linear sum rules provide crucial self-consistency checks on experimental measurements of optical constants, as well as allow for the comparison of measurements using different techniques and in different frequency ranges, enabling the compilation of composite datasets of optical properties~\cite{smith1997dispersion}.

 Recently, attention has been paid to sum rules derived for more general moments of the conductivity tensor.
 In particular, Ref.~\cite{souza2000polarization} derived a sum rule relating the first negative moment of the optical (AC) conductivity tensor to polarization fluctuations in the ground state of a many body system.
 For noninteracting insulators, the polarization fluctuations can be expressed in terms of the quantum geometry of the occupied electronic states via the Fubini-Study metric, which has proved important in determining the superfluid weight in flat band systems~\cite{torma2022superconductivity}.
 More generally, for interacting systems the polarization fluctuation sum rule can be expressed in terms of the ``quantum weight'' that generalizes the Fubini-Study metric to interacting systems~\cite{souza2000polarization,onishi2024quantum}.
 The connection between sum rules and quantum geometry has brought renewed interest to the study of linear response functions.